iiotntust/1141Robot_UPTP/README.md

    - Total Time (the team with the shortest time wins)
 3. Integration task:
    Criterion:
-   - Adding the challenge tasks in the tasks.
+   - Adding the challenge tasks to the tasks.
    - with self-design fixtures
    - with I/O box, HMI